s1lviu/SVX-Handy/README.md

 ## Amateur-radio notes

-SVX-Handy is only a Wi-Fi terminal.
+SVX-Talkie is only a Wi-Fi terminal.

 When it controls a SvxLink node connected to RF, the node owner and operator are responsible for: